shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

 To me the mechanism of abstraction is different from the mechanism of flow control.
 I control abstraction by creating reusable entities and the flow by rearranging these reusable entities in unique ways.
 Ant does not.
 It just creates a chain of actions that can depend on each other in any order necessary.
 Moreover
 Ant expects that information is not decided upon but created from the outset through properties.
-This may lead to more stable builds but the way to getting this stability was neither pleasant not easy.
+This may lead to more stable builds but the way to getting this stability was neither pleasant nor easy.
 So we started investigating alternatives.

 ## Ant lesser known features